How do I improve reading fluency?

-An experienced ESL teacher asked me this question: ‘I am preparing a lesson on accurately reading words, sentences and phrases out loud.
+An experienced ESL teacher asked me for reading fluency activities.
+So she asked: ‘I am preparing a lesson on accurately reading words, sentences and phrases out loud.
 My pupils are 14 years old.
-What activities can you recommend for this Shelley?’
+What reading fluency activities can you recommend for this?’

-Students could also work in pairs and repeat the passage to different rhythms.
-This is quite challenging and takes some practise, but it’s brilliant for fluency.
-Check the game CHANTS in the Teen/Adult games book for a full description of that idea.
+The next task is for students to work in pairs and repeat the passage to different rhythms.
+This task is quite challenging and takes some practise, but it’s brilliant for fluency.
+Check the game CHANTS in the Teen/Adult games book for the full description.

-Have everyone read out the text with a fixed rhythm in the background.
-Use a metronome or have the class or a partner clapping rhythmically as the beat.
-Students are free to fit the text into the beat as best they can.
-Some students who are musical will do this well naturally and for others, it will be much harder.
-If you try this yourself first, you will see that it is excellent for encouraging fluency, as one is often obliged to run many words together quickly to fit into a beat.
+First, have everyone read out the text with a fixed rhythm in the background.
+Use a metronome or have the class clap rhythmically to create a steady beat.
+I obtain the best results when I demonstrate how I would like the text to fit the rhythm.
+However, it is more challenging to let students fit the text into the beat as best they can.
+If you are confused, think rap but with everyday language!
+Some musical students will do this well naturally, while others will need to copy.
+If you try this yourself first, you will see that it is excellent for encouraging fluency, as one often has to run several words together quickly to fit into a beat.

 Be sure to do a clear demonstration first using a slow beat and a then a faster one.